 We had a wonderful end to our outing.
 We raced across the field, jumped into piles of leaves and climbed trees.

-Redmond Watershed Preserve, Redmond WA
+Redmond Watershed Preserve, Redmond

 An absolutely magical place, Redmond Watershed Preserve is a wonderful choice for a fall hike.
 With over seven miles of trails on four different paths, there’s definitely an adventure waiting for even the littlest of legs.